f-fuchs/ObsidianNotes/ComputerVision/Segment Everything Everywhere All at Once.md

 - Visual Sampler,

 and the decoder consists of:
-- cross-attention of the queries with the image features,
+- cross-attention of the queries and memory prompt with the image features,
 - self-attention of the queries and prompts,
 - a pixel decoder and transformer decoder to generate mask and class embeddings.
 :::